 Third Pro Rata Interim Distribution

-The third pro rata interim distribution from the Bernard L. Madoff Investment Securities LLC (BLMIS) Customer Fund to eligible customers commenced March 29, 2013, with a record date of March 22, 2013.
-As of May 6, 2013, approximately $507.7 million has been distributed to BLMIS accounts with allowed claims in the third distribution, representing approximately 4.721% of the allowed claim amount of each individual account, unless the claim is fully satisfied.
-After the third pro rata interim distribution, 1,074 accounts with allowed claims remain partially satisfied and entitled to participate in future interim distributions.
+The third pro rata interim distribution from the Bernard L. Madoff Investment Securities LLC (BLMIS) Customer Fund to eligible customers commenced March 29, 2013.
+As of December 6, 2013, approximately $523.0 million has been distributed to BLMIS accounts with allowed claims in the third distribution, representing approximately 4.721 percent of the allowed claim amount of each individual account, unless the claim is fully satisfied.
+After the third pro rata interim distribution, 1,080 accounts with allowed claims remain partially satisfied and entitled to participate in future interim distributions.

 Second Pro Rata Interim Distribution:

-As of May 6, 2013, distributions from the Customer Fund via the second pro rata interim distribution to BLMIS customers whose claims have been allowed by the SIPA Trustee totaled $3.637 billion.
+As of December 6, 2013, distributions from the BLMIS Customer Fund via the second pro rata interim distribution to BLMIS customers whose claims have been allowed by the SIPA Trustee totaled $3.746 billion.
 The second pro rata distribution commenced on September 19, 2012, based on August 22, 2012 approval by the United States Bankruptcy Court for the Southern District of New York.

 First Pro Rata Interim Distribution:

-As of May 6, 2013, distributions from the Customer Fund via the first pro rata interim distribution to BLMIS customers whose claims have been allowed by the SIPA Trustee totaled $501.2 million.
+As of December 6, 2013, distributions from the BLMIS Customer Fund via the first pro rata interim distribution to BLMIS customers whose claims have been allowed by the SIPA Trustee totaled $516.2 million.
 The first pro rata interim distribution commenced on October 5, 2011, based on July 12, 2011 approval by the United States Bankruptcy Court for the Southern District of New York.

 Interim Distribution Calculation: